OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 #### Docker

-`cargo stylus` requires Docker to operate.
+Some `cargo stylus` commands requires Docker to operate.
 You can download Docker from [Docker’s website](https://www.docker.com/products/docker-desktop).

 #### Developer wallet/account